Inspecting Your Wheels

 If you drive your car with a helmet, inspect your entire car regularly

 We have always recommended frequent inspections of the entire car if it is used for off highway high performance use or competition.
-This is not a new thing for race cars, marine, industrial an aviation applications.
+This is not a new idea for race cars, marine, industrial and aviation.
 It has been part of prep and maintenance for competition vehicles of any type for as long as people have raced them.
 But it can seem counterintuitive to someone that is accustomed to their street car being pretty much indestructible for daily driving.
-Some choose to think that regular inspections of their vehicle is false narrative promulgated by equipment manufactures that knowingly make bad parts and are just trying to cover themselves.
-This advice to regularly inspect your competition vehicle was around decades before this little company and the aftermarket wheel industry even existed.
+Some choose to think that regular inspections of their vehicle idea is only promoted by equipment manufactures to sell more parts.
+The advice to regularly inspect highly stressed mechanical components is as old as the first machine.

 Components that last a lifetime on street driven car can reach their design limits and fail in competition type use.
 Hubs, control arms, sub frames, exhaust hangers, miscellaneous brackets, engine mounts, and wheels can all reach their design limit sooner than expected.
 Impacts, excess heat, higher cornering, braking or acceleration loads from heavily modified cars-can overwhelm OEM or light weight aftermarket components.
 The aircraft industry performs constant and rigorous inspections on the most highly stressed and critical components.
 Professional race teams know of this need for regular inspections and therefore many components become consumables in this environment.
 Pro race teams often “time” out critical parts at the end of the season.
 This is why you should never buy used race wheels, ever.
 This finite lifespan for certain components can be a surprise to the weekend warrior new to autocross or HPDE.
 Not knowing about it, or “not buying it” doesn’t make it less true.

-Since we launched our company in 2006, we had some customers directly contact us to report of their 949 Racing 6UL wheels cracking after extended use on a racetrack or in competition.
-Almost without exception, the wheels are many years old.
-In some case, they were purchased used with an unknown history.
-Reviewing samples, we find the wheels in question were designed, engineered and manufactured properly and to current industry standards.
-Digging further we find examples of similar LHP wheels from other brands cracking or breaking under similar usage conditions on track or in competition.
+Since we launched our company in 2006, we had some owners report their wheels cracking after extended use on a racetrack or in competition.
+In every case, the wheels were not brand new, had been driven on track and some experienced off track excursions.
+In some case, the wheels were purchased used with an unknown history.
+Reviewing examples of cracked wheels, we find them designed, engineered and manufactured properly and to current industry standards.
 We have compiled a fair amount of data on fatigue failures from virtually every brand of wheel you can think of.
-This has led us to review the widely accepted test standards the wheel industry uses, JWL.
+This has led us to review and question the widely accepted test standards the wheel industry uses, JWL.
 Read our tech article linked below on test standards.

 So perform this inspection on any LHP wheels you use, regardless of the brand.
 Going further, go through the whole modified car at regular intervals.
-Tell your friends and help spread the knowledge.
+Help spread the knowledge.

 Statistically, your LHP wheels will probably never crack, regardless of brand.
 This is not a promise of course, merely a prediction based on available data.
 Just because it is not very likely however, doesn’t mean you should avoid inspecting your high performance car regularly.
 You always wear your seat belt even though an accident is very unlikely.

-949 Racing wheels have a three year limited warranty against defects, materials and workmanship.
+949 Racing wheels have a lifetime limited warranty against defects, materials and workmanship.
 Please contact us if you have any further questions.
 Click the link below for more information on our warranty.
 Click the link below to learn more about wheel industry test standards.